LeetLLM

 ClarityConfusing or vagueReadable but wordyDirect and easy to follow

-Policy CitationNo citationVague mentionExact policy cited with link
+Source CitationNo citationVague mentionExact doc or runbook cited with link

 You feed the judge LLM the question, the response, and this rubric, then ask it to score each axis from 1 to 5.
-The rubric is what makes the evaluation reproducible: another engineer can run the same judge with the same rubric and get comparable numbers.
+The rubric turns the evaluation into a reviewable procedure: another engineer can run the same judge configuration and compare results, then measure agreement against held-out human labels.

 Step 4: Score and calculate a winner